A fast time-stepping strategy for dynamical systems equipped with a surrogate model

 For the method of lines discretization in space, we represent $\Omega$ with a $P \times P$ uniform, triangular mesh and apply a nodal discontinuous Galerkin (DG) method.
 The order in space is chosen to match the order in time.
 This yields the linear ODE

-where $M$ and $K$ are mass and advection matrices, respectively.
-We use the C++ library MFEM for this DG discretization, and in particular, base it on the serial version of example 9 provided in MFEM version 4.1.
+where $\mathbf{M}$ and $\mathbf{K}$ are mass and advection matrices, respectively.
+We use the C++ library MFEM \cite{mfem} for this DG discretization, and in particular, base it on the serial version of example 9 provided in MFEM version 4.1.

-Again, we try the multimesh approach by using a mesh size of $P=100$ for $f$ and a mesh size of $P=50$ for $\fsur$.
-This size of the ODE \cref{eq:advection_ode} for each experiment is listed in \cref{tab:advection_size}.
+Again, we try the multimesh approach by using a mesh size of $P=100$ for $\fun$ and a mesh size of $P=50$ for $\fsur$.
+We use the same technique discussed in \cref{subsec:brusselator} for integrating modified fast ODEs involving $\fsur$.
+The size of the ODE \cref{eq:advection_ode} for each experiment is listed in \cref{tab:advection_size}.

 In contrast to the Brusselator problem \cref{eq:brus}, the advection problem is linear and hyperbolic.
 Moreover, profiling reveals an evaluation of the RHS of \cref{eq:advection_ode} is much more expensive than an interpolation between meshes due, in part, to the linear solve with the mass matrix.
 Based on the discussion in the previous subsection, we may expect better performance results at order three, and indeed, that is the case.